What is the best type of lawn aerator

 Powered lawn aerators, on the other hand, are equipped with engines or motors that do the work for you.
 They come in a variety of types, such as spike aerators and plug aerators, and are typically more efficient in terms of time and effort.
 Powered aerators can cover larger areas more quickly, making them a better choice for larger lawns.

-See also How often should i aerate the lawn
+See also When to aerate lawn chicago

 Although powered options tend to be more expensive than manual aerators, they offer greater convenience and ease of use.
 They are generally more effective in penetrating compacted soil and can provide more consistent and uniform results.
 However, powered aerators require regular maintenance, such as fueling and oil changes, and can be noisier and heavier to operate.